-Our efforts related to lighting won U.S. Department of Energy Lighting Energy Efficiency in Parking (LEEP) awards in 2014, 2015 and 2016.
+Our efforts related to lighting won U.S. Department of Energy Lighting Energy Efficiency in Parking (LEEP) awards in both 2014 and 2015.
 The LEEP campaign recognition related to the size of the company's commitment (number of properties impacted) as well as its innovative use of new lighting technologies including LEDs and lighting controls.
-By the end of 2016, Kimco's lighting controls and retrofit programs had completed over 600 projects.
+By the end of 2015, Kimco lighting controls and retrofit programs had completed over 550 projects.